 Radically different from Dinard and Saint-Malo, the city of Dinan will take you back in time!
-The city is located on 2 levels, the river level and the city centre in the upper part of the town.
-The city is based roughly 20 minutes drive away from the coast.
+The city is located on 2 levels, the river level and the city center in the upper part of the town.
+The city is based roughly 20 minutes’ drive away from the coast.

 The best and nicest way to get to the upper part of the town is to go through the ‘rue du petit fort‘ and continue onto the ‘rue du Jerzual‘.
 It goes quite uphill, but it is a really nice walk.
 There are restaurants and small shops on both sides, perfect to get some rest before reaching the top.

-Léhon is a really small village, with a cute centre.
+Léhon is a really small village, with a cute center.
 It represents pretty well how cities and villages were built back in the day.
 There is a free of charge parking place from which you can just walk towards the church.
-Take the time to go around it and discover the garden in the court yard, which is full of apple and pear trees as well as flower fields.
+Take the time to go around it and discover the garden in the courtyard, which is full of apple and pear trees as well as flower fields.
 There are quite often exhibitions in the rooms just by the castle – make sure to check it out.
-We then went on the ruins of the castle, which is just 5 minutes walk away from the church.
+We then went on the ruins of the castle, which is just 5 minutes’ walk away from the church.